prog4biol/pfb2019/README.md

    - Open your terminal and navigate to the location you want to put a directory for your problem sets
    - Create a new directory directory (i.e., PFB2017_problemsets)
    - Follow the instructions provided when you created your repository.
-These are my instructions, yours will be differnt.
+These are my instructions, yours will be different.

 ```
 echo "# PFB2017_problemsets" >> README.md